 Thank you, Madam Deputy Speaker.

 Martin Lewis’s comments were, it is true, aimed at politicians on both sides of the House, but we have all heard the Labour party’s recent claims about student debt.
 The idea that that is the same thing as a debt has, in reality, put people from different backgrounds off studying at university.
 Student debt is not the same thing as a credit card debt.
-It is a graduate tax that people pay only when their income reaches a certain level of income, and that is the same for nursing students.
+It is a graduate tax that people pay only when their income reaches a certain level, and that is the same for nursing students.
 We have to go forward with a sustainable solution.

 Will the hon.
 Lady give way?